Human in the Loop

 - Validating model outputs before taking action

 Inferable provides a simple API for creating approval requests and approving them.
-It accomplishes this by returning a special result type as a result from either a Tool or Workflow.
+It accomplishes this by returning a special result type.

 Approval Flow